 The Cardiff Directory of 1914, show's Ralph as being the Assistant Secretary to the Cardiff and Penarth branch of the Royal National Life-boat Institution.
 There is also a later record, from the same directory, for a company of Shipbrokers called Martin and Hancock, based at 39 St James Street, Cardiff.
 This is very likely to have been an enterprise between Ralph and a Mr (?)
 Martin as we do know that in 1917 Ralph's occupation was listed as a Marine and General Insurance Broker, based at 37 St James Street.

 What prompted his career change is unknown.
-But, we now know that Ralph left Wales and arrived in Shapwick, Somerset in the early 1920's.
+We do know that he was made bankrupt in September 1921 and that this may have been a factor in a change of career.
+We also know that Ralph left Wales and arrived in Shapwick, Somerset in the early 1920's.
 How Hancock started his illustrious career can be found here.
 We also know that In 1926 Ralph paid his two guinea membership fee and became a Fellow of the Royal Horticultural Society.

 In 1925, Ralph and his family moved to 'Letchworth', Downside Road, Sutton, Surrey, England and in 1928 a daughter, Sheila Muriel was born.
 It was from here in 1926/7 that Ralph undertook the ﬁrst of his more famous garden projects, designing and constructing a rock and water garden and also an Iris garden for H.R.H Princess Victoria at her home “Coppins” in Iver, Buckinghamshire.